EKGF/ekg-maturity/docs/other/process.md

      - As a <ins>planner</ins>, I want to be able to **plan issues**

-Work on the EKG/MM is divided among workgroups that each take on one of [the four MM pillars] or horizontal slice of the MM.
+Work on the EKG maturity model is divided among workgroups that each take on one of [the four maturity model pillars] or horizontal slice of the maturity model.
 Workgroups are self-managed teams.
 The workgroups meet on a regular schedule.
 Any method that the team agrees to use to plan and to document issues during working sessions is ok.
-But, the official content of the MM is contained in the GitHub repository that is managed using the GitHub Kanban with review and automation process.
+But, the official content of the maturity model is contained in the GitHub repository that is managed using the GitHub Kanban with review and automation process.

 Here are some useful links.